Smart Buildings in Smart Cities - Energy Infrastructure and District Renovation

 Learning Outcomes:

-Graduates will be able to use various methods to develop conflict situations or solution strategies.
-They will be able to recognize how a clearly structured line of arguments can be created to solve conflicts, especially in public participation procedures or in project work.
-Graduates are able to argue in a solution- and benefit-oriented way and to formulate criticism in a factual and constructive way.
+After completing this module, alumni will be able to use various methods to develop conflict situations or solution strategies.
+They will be able to recognize how a clearly structured line of argument can be created to solve conflicts, especially in public participation procedures or in project work.
+You are able to argue in a solution- and benefit-oriented way and to formulate criticism in a factual and constructive way.
 You are able to accept criticism and to report it back accordingly.

 Superior module: